Practical tools and recommended approaches to help sanitation and hygiene practitioners do their work well.

 Context specific and adaptive approaches

-Context specific and adaptive ‘umbrella’ approaches are vital in assessing which combination of learning and sanitation approaches are suitable in diverse contexts and how they could be tailored to meet local challenges and needs.read more
+Context specific and adaptive ‘umbrella’ approaches are vital in assessing which combination of learning and sanitation approaches are most suitable.
+Approaches need to be adapted to diverse contexts, to meet local challenges and needs, and to make sure we leave no one behind.read more

 Explore participatory, action-orientated research and learning approaches we champion and use ourselves, including Rapid Action Learning (RAL) approaches created by the Sanitation Learning Hub.

 - Visual methods

 Some of the most successful rural and urban sanitation approaches, including area-wide approaches rolling out sanitation programming across larger regions.

 Top ten guidance and tools

 Our top 10 recommended sanitation and hygiene programme guidance and tools to end open defecation and achieve SDG 6.2.Read more